Guillermou-Kashiwara-Schapira kernels of geodesic flows: Introduction

 \section{Introduction}

-In classical mechanics, a Hamiltonian function on a phase space gives a flow on it by the solution of a Hamiltonian equation.
-As the generalization to symplectic geometry, a Hamiltonian function on a symplectic manifold gives a flow on it.
-The isotopy given by a Hamiltonian function is called a Hamiltonian isotopy.
-An important example of Hamiltonian isotopy is a geodesic flow.
-A geodesic flow is the parallel transport of cotangent vectors along geodesics by time $t$.
-Geodesic flows appear frequently in symplectic geometry.

 In microlocal sheaf theory, there is the notion of a microsupport of a sheaf.
-A microsupport is a closed conic subset of a cotangent bundle.
+The microsupport of a sheaf is a closed conic subset of a cotangent bundle.
 Moreover, it is a Lagrangian submanifold of a cotangent bundle under some conditions.
-Therefore there is a relation between symplectic geometry and microlocal sheaf theory.
+There is a relation between symplectic geometry and microlocal sheaf theory.